 These toxins have been known to cause numbness, shortness of breath, and dizziness when they get into a cut.
 However, some amphibians can be handled.
 For example, the tiger salamander loves interacting with its owner.

 The animal can get over its fear of humans with time.
-Besides, tiger salamanders can recognize their owners and even follow their movement while inside the enclosure.
+Besides, tiger salamanders can recognize their owners and even follow their movements while inside the enclosure.
 However, due to their delicate skin, it would be best to handle them with care.

 The White Tree Frog is another amphibian that tolerates being handled.